 I spent a recent morning telling one of my kids that his high sensitivity is a gift, one that thankfully includes a lot of creativity and fun and joy, but also, I know, a lot of pain.
 And of course my kid cried harder as he told me how much he hates it, he didn’t ask for it, he doesn’t want it, and he feels like his insides are being torn apart when he feels things so deeply this way.
 He wailed as he told me how angry it makes him.
 I told him it’s ok to be angry and to hate it, that I still hate it sometimes too.
 He sat up and looked at me, absorbing the possibility that I might understand because in some ways, I share his experience.
 And then he asked me to pray for him and I did, while in the privacy of my mind, I also shook my fist at God a little.
 Because navigating this high sensitivity with my son – which, yes, translates into GIGANTIC PAIN IN THE ASS sometimes – and addressing his associated special needs has been a lot.
 And I had the audacity to believe we were past the a lot part after years of Early Intervention.
 But we’re not.

-And while it’s the honor and joy of my life to guide these children on their respective journeys, truthfully, sometimes, it also drives me to drink and cuss like a sailor and fantasize about running for the hills or the beach or anywhere but here.
+And while it’s the honor and joy of my life to guide this child on his journey, truthfully, sometimes, it also drives me to drink and cuss like a sailor and fantasize about running for the hills or the beach or anywhere but here.

 What was I saying?
 Oh yeah, I prayed.
 Dear God, how I prayed, because I want this kid to be able to embrace who he is and I want him to believe that there is room for him and his differences in this world, that he won’t be wrecked by them.